Bonda3Vaax/Port-Folio-Demo/README.md

 ## Faq

-Q: How do I access Horiseon-Project?
+Q: How do I access Port-Folio-Demo?

-A: By copying the following Url into your default Browser, https://bonda3vaax.github.io/Horiseon-Project/, followed by Enter key.
+A: By copying the following Url into your default Browser, https://bonda3vaax.github.io/Port-Folio-Demo/, followed by Enter key.

 ## Author